Kern (soldier)

 A raid depicted in The Image of Irelande (1581).
 Kerns made up the core of the army, as light infantrymen.

 A kern was a Gaelic warrior, specifically a light infantryman, in Ireland in the Middle Ages.

 Etymology

-The word kern is an anglicisation of the Middle Irish word ceithern /mga/ or ceithrenn meaning a collection of persons, particularly fighting men.
+The words kern and ketherin are anglicisations of the Middle Irish word ceithern /mga/ or ceithrenn meaning a collection of persons, particularly fighting men.
 An individual member is a ceithernach.
 The word may derive from a conjectural proto-Celtic word *keternā, ultimately from an Indo-European root meaning a chain.
 Kern was adopted into English as a term for a Gaelic soldier in medieval Ireland and as cateran, meaning 'Highland marauder', 'bandit'.
 The term ceithernach is also used in modern Irish for a chess pawn.